Microplastics Sampling and Processing Guidebook

 Marine Debris

 Marine debris is a global issue that reduces the quality of life in coastal environments.
 Defined by the National Oceanic and Atmospheric Administration as “any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally disposed of or abandoned into the marine environment or the Great Lakes.”
 Examples include trash, such as food wrappers, single-use items, and plastic; derelict vessels; and abandoned fishing gear, such as nets and fishing line.
-The main source of marine debris is from land through dumping, littering, and natural disasters; almost 9 million tons of plastics entered the ocean from land in 2010 alone (Jambeck et al., 2015).
+The main source of marine debris is from land through dumping, littering, and natural disasters; almost 9 million tons of plastics entered the ocean from land in 2010 alone.

 Marine debris is harmful to the marine environment for many reasons, but a few of the main ones include entangling marine animals, animals’ mistaking debris for food and ingesting it, and damaging habitats.
-Marine animals, such as sea turtles, fish, birds, corals, seals, and sea lions, and other mammals are impacted by marine debris entanglement.
+Marine animals, such as sea turtles, fish, birds, corals, seals, sea lions, and others are impacted by marine debris entanglement.
 For these animals, entanglement in abandoned nets, fishing line, traps, and other trash can lead to severe injuries, suffocation, and starvation.
 Many animals also mistake small debris pieces for food, ingesting and accumulating them into their bodies.
-This bioaccumulation of debris gives the animal a false sense of fullness, preventing them from eating actual food, and can inevitably lead to starvation.
+This bioaccumulation of debris gives the animal a false sense of fullness, preventing them from eating actual food, and it can inevitably lead to starvation.
 Marine debris items such as abandoned fishing nets and other large trash items damage delicate habitats.
 Many habitats, such as corals and marsh grasses, can be smothered and killed by marine debris.

 Microplastics